dereknovak/Capstone-Prep-LS/react/notes.md

 - Every child in a list should have a unique `key` property
 - When interpolating JS code into the returned HTML, use `{}`
+- Do NOT mutate the state of a component.
+While this will work, it can introduce bugs.
+Instead, return modified copies of the object.